btaidm/EE4735-FinalProject/README.md

 ### MSP430-GCC:

+This requires GNU Make.

-Before you compile, make sure that msp430-gcc is on the PATH and that you change the Makefile variable 'MSP430_DIR' to `MSP430-TOOLCHAIN-PATH/include`.
+Before you compile, make sure that *msp430-gcc* is on the PATH and that you change the Makefile variable 'MSP430_DIR' to `MSP430-TOOLCHAIN-PATH/include`.

 Example: if *msp430-gcc* path is `/opt/msp430-toolchain/bin/msp430-gcc`,